jeffrafter/errorkit/README.md

 Finally, ErrorKit keeps track of how many successful responses are made as well so that it can track your error rate per server and per release.

-## Kinds of errors
-Errorkit::Notifier
-  server_error
-  background_error
-  javascript_error

-errors # views

-error_controller for javascript?
-error.rb for activerecord

-mark the error notification at, if missing there was an error creating it

 ## Installation

 Add this line to your application's Gemfile: